espocrm/documentation/docs/administration/api-before-save-script.md

 ### recordService\skipDuplicateCheck

-Returns *true* if a *skipDuplicateCheck* HTTP header is passed (when a user warned about a duplicate but opts to save the record anyway).
+Returns *true* if a *skipDuplicateCheck* HTTP header is passed (when a user is warned about a duplicate but opts to save the record anyway).

 !!! example